-There are Jewish residential treatment centers – most are not secular, incorporating teachings of the Torah into a Jewish faith-based program.
-There’s a Jewish 12 Steps to Recovery program which is like the basic principles of other 12 steps programs like Alcoholics Anonymous and Narcotics Anonymous incorporating traditional teachings of the Torah.
+There are Jewish residential treatment centers.
+Most are not secular, incorporating teachings of the Torah into a Jewish faith-based program.
+There’s a Jewish 12 Steps to Recovery program, which is like the basic principles of other 12-step programs like Alcoholics Anonymous and Narcotics Anonymous, incorporating traditional teachings of the Torah.

 Why do you think faith is such a big part of recovery for many people?

-What are the ways for someone to recognize that he or she needs help?
+What are the ways for someone to recognize they need help?

 The specific signs depend on the substance or the behavior that you’re abusing, but it’s pretty much when you continue to use that substance or do that behavior despite harmful and negative effects on your body physically, your work life, your mental state, on your relationships.

 What’s the first step in getting help?